iLooL/CP372_a1/README.md

 # CP372_a1
 Creating a basic server where you can post notes.

-FEATURES NOT BUGS

--once you disconnect you cannot do anything

 ERRORS

 -check if the client has connected before posting